digitalist-se/directus-helm-chart/charts/directus/README.md

 We recommend that you either override the default values file from the repository or set your keys using  `--set`.

-*Disclaimer:* Please note that we are working on moving the Directus installation to be fully automated.
-Currently, you might encounter issues that require you to set
- `extraEnvVars` for missing values.
-Our plan is to have addressed all these issues in version `0.7.0`.

 ### Add helm repo

 Add the Directus Helm repository: